 Spinal cord injuries are almost always serious.
 They can result in a wide variety of life-altering health effects, including paralysis and even death.
-However, if your spinal cord injury was due to the negligence of another, you may be able to secure compensation through a personal injury claim.
+However, if your spinal cord injury was due to the negligence of another, you may be able to secure compensation through a spinal cord injury claim.

-If you or a loved one has suffered a spinal cord injury, please contact Greenberg & Ruby, LLP today to further discuss your case.
+If you or a loved one has suffered a spinal cord injury, contact a spinal cord injury lawyer at Greenberg and Ruby today to further discuss your case.
 We can help hold any at-fault parties accountable for your injury so you can receive the compensation you deserve.

 - Thoracic Vertebrae: The thoracic vertebrae support the upper and middle back.
 The thoracic nerves control the chest muscles, some of the upper back muscles and parts of the abdomen.
 Injuries to this area can not only restrict one's ability to move independently and to breathe but can limit the function of the digestive system, and necessitate permanent medical assistance.

 - Lumbar Vertebrae: The lumbar vertebrae support the lower back.
 The nerves of the lumbar spine control the lower abdomen, the lower back, the buttocks muscles and parts of the legs and genitals.
-Injuries to this area can lead to paraplegia, loss of bladder and bowel control and sexual dysfunction.
+Spinal cord injuries to this area can lead to paraplegia, loss of bladder and bowel control and sexual dysfunction.

 - Sacral Vertebrae: The sacral vertebrae are the five fused vertebrae that form the sacrum at the base of the spine.
 Injury to this area of the spine can reduce or eliminate the ability to control the thighs, lower legs, feet and external genitals.

 - Coccygeal Vertebrae: The Coccygeal vertebrae or tailbone is the area that controls the sensation of the skin on the lower back.
 Injuries here can be very painful but are infrequently serious.